 Drawing on his personal experiences and background, he speaks and performs with a strong message of reconciliation and peace, and has addressed the UN, US Congress, the Carter Centre and the very highest level of several governments.

 During his career, he has been involved with a number of global charity organisations, including the British Council, the Child Soldiers Initiative, Amnesty International and Oxfam.
 He has spoken alongside major players in the world of global humanitarianism, including Kofi Annan, Ban Ki-Moon and The Elders Group and Martti Ahtisaari for CMI in Finland, Matt Dillon for Refugees International and Angelina Jolie at the ICC for Cinema for Peace.
-Emmanuel was invited to speak at Richard Branson’s Virgin Unite conference on Necker Island in May 2014.
+Emmanuel has also been invited to speak at Richard Branson’s Virgin Unite conference on Necker Island numerous times on leadership and philanthropy.
 He has continued to support and work alongside Amnesty International as one of their main spokespeople and has received numerous awards for his peace efforts in South Sudan including recognition from Ban Ki Moon at the UN.

 In 2008 a full-length documentary on his life was released.
 The film, ‘Warchild’, won 12 prestigious film festival awards worldwide.
 In the same year, his autobiography, also called ‘Warchild’, was published by Little Brown.